Sant Tukaram (1936 film): Release and reception

 On the eve of the celebration of 100 years of Indian cinema, Shyam Benegal, a doyen among film makers of India, considers this classic film, set in the true Maharashtrian rural cultural setting, when the Bhakti movement was at its peak frenzy in the state, as one of his five favourite films.
 Benegal does not consider this "somewhat primitively made film" a "work of cinematic craftsmanship", however regards it "an extraordinary achievement", as it was "culturally true".
 The dialogues between Tukaram and Jijai are correctly catching the nuances of their relationship.
 Critics like Dwyer and Shahani echo similar sentiments about its "timeless quality" and cultural accuracy.

 Sant Tukaram is regarded as one of the greatest Indian films.
 It became Prabhat's "most famous and acclaimed" film.
 The film is regarded as the archetypal classic of sant film genre, and also devotional films in general.
-Pagnis, became immortal in the role of Tukaram and also performed as the saint in live performances in his later life.
+Pagnis, became immortal in the role of Tukaram and also performed as the saint in live performances in later life.
 Even, later portraits of Tukaram used for worship resemble Pagnis's face and his attire in the film.

-The film is an amalgamation of asymmetrical character of Tukaram with symmetrical character of his wife Jijai, a practical reality is the way Lyle Peason, a film critique explains the film.
+The film is an amalgamation of asymmetrical character of Tukaram with symmetrical character of his wife Jijai, a practical reality is the way Lyle Peason, a film critique, explains the film.
 He extends this observation with a further saying that "Sant Tukaram does not give out concepts but...demonstrates their function in actual life...that a realistic story with songs and magic."
 The film was described as a "human document of great value."
-A simple theme was presented effectively and with appealing emotions by the main actors of the film.
+A simple theme was presented effectively and with appealing emotions by the film cast.